gkapoor1/htmlmail/README.txt

 Troubleshooting

-     * Double-check the [37]Mail System module settings and and make sure you selected HTMLMailSystem for your Site-wide default (default-system) mail system.
+     * Double-check the [37]Mail System module settings and and make sure you selected HTMLMailSystem for your Site-wide default mail system.
      * Try selecting the [ ] (Optional) Debug checkbox at the [38]HTML
        Mail module settings page and re-sending your message.
      * Clear your cache after changing any .tpl.php files.